nulastudio/NetBeauty2/README.md

 </Project>
 ```
-when you run `dotnet publish -r` (only works with `SCD` mode), everything is done automatically.
+When you run `dotnet publish -r` (only works with `SCD` mode), everything is done automatically.

-2. Use the binary application if your project has already be published.
+### Use the binary application if your project has already been published.
 ```
 Usage:
 ncbeauty [--force=(True|False)] [--gitcdn=<gitcdn>] [--gittree=<gittree>] [--loglevel=(Error|Detail|Info)] [--nopatch=(True|False)] <beautyDir> [<libsDir> [<excludes>]]